 Color by number is another game my students love.
 It’s super easy to differentiate too.
 One student is using one die and is just counting while the other student is using two dice and adding.
 This game is in my Spring Centers pack.

 Make weather art!
 Mix together shaving cream and white glue to make puffy paint.
 Students use the puffy paint to paint the clouds.
-Then paint rain, lightening, a rainbow, or a tornado using paint sticks.
+Then paint rain, lightning, a rainbow, or a tornado using paint sticks.

 Or make cloud art!
 Just paint the clouds in the sky with the puffy paint.
 It’s the perfect follow up activity to go with the book Little Cloud by Eric Carle.